jelic98/orbitals/README.md

 ### What a Mess!

-Browser game for people with OCD written in JavaScript
+Browser game for people with OCD written in JavaScript.

 Check it out: http://ecloga.org/mess